jananifernandez/HADES/README.md

 # HADES

-Binaural rendering solutions for Hearing-Assistive/Augmented-reality Devices (HADES) [1].
-Developed using [JUCE](https://github.com/WeAreROLI/JUCE/) and the [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework).
+Binaural rendering solutions for Hearing-Assistive/Augmented-reality Devices (HADES) is an open-source repository of both MATLAB and C implementations of the proposed and tested algorithms described in:
+*  Fernandez, J., McCormack, L., Hyvärinen, P., Politis, A., and Pulkki V. 2022. [**Enhancing binaural rendering of head-worn microphone arrays through the use of adaptive spatial covariance matching**](https://github.com/jananifernandez/HADES/blob/master/docs/fernandez2022enhancing.pdf), The Journal of the Acoustical Society of America 151(4), 2624-2635

+## MATLAB code

+The MATLAB code may be found in the [matlab](matlab) folder.

+## C code

+The algorithms have also been implemented in C using the [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework).

+## VST audio plug-in

+The C code has also been wrapped into a VST audio plug-in using the [JUCE](https://github.com/WeAreROLI/JUCE/) framework:

 ![](HADES_Renderer_GUI.png)

-* [1] Fernandez, J., McCormack, L., Hyvärinen, P., Politis, A., and Pulkki V. 2022. [**Enhancing binaural rendering of head-worn microphone arrays through the use of adaptive spatial covariance matching**](https://github.com/jananifernandez/HADES/blob/master/docs/fernandez2022enhancing.pdf), The Journal of the Acoustical Society of America 151(4), 2624-2635

-## Plug-in descriptions

-This repository contains the following VST plug-ins:
-* **hades_renderer** - A flexible wearable microphone array to binaural renderer.

-## Pre-built plug-ins
+### Pre-built plug-in

-The plug-ins are included in the SPARTA installer, which can be downloaded from [here](https://github.com/leomccormack/SPARTA/releases/latest).
+The **hades_renderer.vst** plug-in is included in the SPARTA installer, which can be downloaded from [here](https://github.com/leomccormack/SPARTA/releases/latest).

-## Building the plug-ins yourself
+### Building the plug-in yourself

 First clone the repository (including submodules) with: